joebutler2/joebutler2.github.io/_posts/2011-08-20-private-constants-in-ruby.md

     puts opponent.calculate_score(400)
     # => 1400

 The send method allows us to bypass the `private` rule and access the method.
 Now I agree that this may seem a little hacky, but considering that our goal with this approach is to mimic a private constant, I feel that this is justifiable.
-It achieves the goal of being encapsulated by only providing access to instances of the class.
+It achieves the goal of hiding information by only providing access to instances of the class.

 You should always weigh the pros and cons of a technique like this before using it.
 Given the trade-offs, it seems to be a worthwhile idea to keep in mind.